20 Hours of DUI Treatment

 - Healthy Relationships – Look at what is and isn’t a healthy relationship.
 Identify techniques to grow healthy relationships.
 Recognize unhealthy habits leading to dysfunctional relationships.

 - Healing Anxiety and Depression – Discover clinical and practical ways you can start to heal anxiety and depression.
 Identify underline issues and healthy ways to address them.

 - Family Counseling – Watch a family counseling session and hear how drugs and alcohol affect family dynamics and can impact mental and emotional growth.

 - When a Man Loves a Women – Watch a movie that unpacks the complexity of being married to an addict.

 - Follow up to When a Man Loves a Women – Dive into the unhealthy marital relationship and learn how to overcome the dysfunction.

-- Recap and resources – Take one last look at the past nine sessions, discuss the highlights and look into additional resources to help you shape healthier habits and develop coping skills.
+- Recap and resources – Take one last look at the past nine sessions, discuss the highlights, and explore additional resources to help you shape healthier habits and develop coping skills..

-After you complete 20 Hours of Treatment you will be emailed a certificate of completion.
-If the MVD or the court you are working with needs confirmation of your completed treatment we will forward them a copy of your certificate of completion.
+After you complete 20 Hours of Treatment, Arizona DUI Services will email you a certificate of completion.
+If the MVD or the court you are working with needs confirmation of your completed treatment, we will forward them a copy of your certificate of completion.

 ARIZONA DUI SERVICES IS HERE TO HELP

-If you have been arrested for a DUI and are looking to complete your DUI Alcohol and Drug Screening Arizona DUI Services is here help!
-Arizona DUI Services is licensed and approved to offer you the recommended DUI treatment.
-The beauty of our services is that the are entirely online making them convenient.
-Our services are MVD approved making them relevant and our services are affordable making them useful.
+If you have been arrested for a DUI and are looking to complete your DUI Alcohol and Drug Screening, Arizona DUI Services is here help!
+Arizona DUI Services is licensed and approved to offer the recommended DUI treatment.
+The beauty of our services is that they are entirely online, making them convenient.
+Our services are MVD approved, making them relevant, and our services are affordable, making them valuable.
 Click here to start your 20 Hours of Treatment today.